 How to get there

 In Nara, the amount of public transportation is less than Kyoto, so it takes time to visit several areas.
+It takes more than 30 mins from Nara Station to Nishino Kyo Station by Kintetsu Line.
 I rented a car at Nara Station and it made it easy for us to visit around Nara.
 However, we got stuck in a traffic jam in the early evening when returning to the center of Nara city from the Nishino Kyo area.
 I tried to be flexible to stay at one temple for as long as we wanted.
 That was the right decision, because each temple was as huge as a college campus.
-If you get Kintetsu Line at the right timing, it takes 30 mins from Nara Station to Nishino Kyo Station.

 You can visit Yakushiji and Toshodaiji Temples from Nishino Kyo Station.
 Yakushiji Temple was relocated in 718 and has been renovated several times since 1967 using the same color as the original red.
 The site was so spacious, like a huge college campus, and it took more than 1 hour to see all of the old buildings, Buddha statues and towers.